 Many companies utilize an attrition strategy, wherein they solely seek to defeat competitors.
 But that’s not the right tactic or a smart one.
 If transactions between manufacturers and dealers/distributors are based completely on price and price wars, that resulting commoditization trickles down through the buyer’s journey.

 Because of this, small, incremental improvements in the way manufacturers go about their business won’t be enough to make customers detect a true difference in product offerings — or sway them to make a purchase.
-To make big changes, manufacturing companies instead have to focus on developing their brands.
+To make big changes, manufacturing companies instead have to focus on developing brand awareness.

 Most people want to purchase an item and then share it with their friends and family.
 They want a product and a customer experience worth talking about and remembering.
 When the purchase itself is truly an experience, the product stops being a commodity and starts being something that stands apart.